WSDOT/PGSuper/Documentation/Common/UserGuide/Library Dialogs/Project Criteria Shear Capacity.md

 ---------------
 Select the method for computing shear capacity.

+Limit net longitudinal strain in the section at the centroid of the tension reinforcement (es) to positive values (LRFD 5.7.3.4.2).
+When this option is checked, the strain computed by LRFD Equation 5.7.3.4.2-4 (pre-2017: 5.8.3.4.2-4) is taken to be zero if the computed value is negative.

+Always use LRFD Eq.
+5.7.3.4.2-1 (pre-2017: 5.8.3.4.2-1) to compute Beta (Ignore cracking spacing parameter).
+When this option is checked, Beta is always computed with LRFD Eq.
+5.7.3.4.2-1 regardless of the amount of shear reinforcement.

 Enter the coefficient for computing the modulus of rupture for determining the cracking moment.

 Resistance Factors (LRFD 5.5.4.2)